SayliDholam/ToDo_Application/README.md

 # ToDo_Application
-A desktop application developed using Pyhton Tkinter and MongoDb
+A desktop application developed using Python Tkinter and MongoDb